wallpants/github-preview.nvim/README.md

 10. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
 11. update config validation in init.lua (3 nov)
 12. autoclose config select on click away (3 nov)
+13. implement command pallete with plenary.popup to temporarily override settings from neovim (3 nov)
+    - OR we could add the command palette to the webapp & control it from neovim